Cortex-XYZ/monad-mip4-lab/README.md

 This repository treats protocol behavior as a research problem: claims should be supported by reproducible evidence before they are treated as verified.

+## Onboarding

+**If you're new to Monad and Reserve Balance State machine, go through this learning resource**: [Monad Reserve Balance Tutorial](https://monadreservebalance.vercel.app/)

 ## Open Research Questions

 - Does the observed `< 10 MON` reserve boundary from the sponsor-submitted Testnet authorization-list path hold in other execution contexts?